Are Arsenal fans to blame for Xhaka and Mustafi failings?

 Game of Opinions

-Are Arsenal fans to blame for Xhaka and Mustafi failings?1 view • Just now
+Are Arsenal fans to blame for Xhaka and Mustafi failings?28 views • Just now

-‘Aubameyang is worth more to Arsenal than any other club’11 views • Just now
+‘Aubameyang is worth more to Arsenal than any other club’61 views • Just now

 Why football needs sin bins to stamp out cheating243 views • 10/04/2020 at 11:08